8. Employee Responsibility

 805 Use of Equipment

 Equipment is made available to WRLC employees so that we can accomplish our mission of providing proactive and responsive, innovative, cost-effective access to shared information resources, services and expertise.
 When using these assets, employees are expected to exercise care, perform required maintenance, and follow all operating instructions, safety standards, and guidelines.
-If any equipment, machines, or tools appear to be damaged, defective, or in need of repair, please inform you supervisor promptly to prevent deterioration of the equipment and possible injury to employees or others.
+If any equipment, machines, or tools appear to be damaged, defective, or in need of repair, please inform your supervisor promptly to prevent deterioration of the equipment and possible injury to employees or others.

 Employees will be expected to reimburse the WRLC for any expenses resulting from personal use of WRLC equipment and supplies (including long-distance or mobile telephone service, printing and copying, etc.) that go beyond incidental use.